Nowhere Else in the Smokies Will You Find as Many Ways To Enjoy Water

 With our above average annual rainfall, the Great Smoky Mountains enjoys an abundance of water.
 Throughout the area, you'll find picturesque mountain streams, creeks, rivers and waterfalls.

-But only in Swain County will you find everything from mountain cascades to whitewater rivers to the mighty Fontana Lake, and all the activities related to each — fishing, tubing, swimming, rafting, kayaking, boating, paddleboarding or simply enjoying the beauty from a mountain trail.
+But only around Bryson City NC will you find everything from mountain cascades to whitewater rivers to the mighty Fontana Lake, and all the activities related to each — fishing, tubing, swimming, rafting, kayaking, boating, paddleboarding or simply enjoying the beauty from a mountain trail.

-Here's just a sampling of affordable family vacation ideas for enjoying Mother Nature's Water Park – Swain County, North Carolina.
+Here's just a sampling of affordable family vacation ideas for enjoying Mother Nature's Water Park – all around Bryson City, North Carolina.

 Or try the Stone Creek Pool & Lazy River at Fontana Village.
 You can relax in the pool or catch some rays on a chaise lounge while the kids are tubing 'round the Lazy River or playing underneath the mushroom waterfalls.
 Admission is $5 each for day trippers to the Village.

 Scenic Mountain Cascades — Many of the roads and trails throughout the Smokies follow mountain rivers and streams, where even the smallest cascade is a natural work of art.